Erik Biering: World War II

+Post-war transition

+Biering remained at his post in Bucharest after Romania's switch to the Allied side in August 1944 and through the subsequent Soviet occupation.
+He continued serving as Danish minister during the turbulent transition to communist rule, navigating the new political realities imposed by the Soviet-backed government.
+In 1946, under pressure from the Romanian authorities, Biering was compelled to refuse a visa request from a Danish resident seeking to leave the country.

-On 1 June 1921, he was appointed Danish consul in Kaunas, Lithuania, from 1923 with the title of Consul General, and in 1925 also as Chargé d’Affaires.
-In 1930, he was appointed envoy to Yugoslavia, Romania, and Bulgaria, initially residing in Belgrade, but from 1934 in Bucharest.
-Biering did significant work to promote Danish exports and engineering in these countries.
-He remained at his post in Bucharest during the war and revolution.
-Six months after reaching the age limit on 1 January 1947, he was given a new assignment: on 1 July 1947, he was appointed head of the Danish military mission in Berlin with the rank of Major General.
+Six months after reaching the mandatory retirement age on 1 January 1947, Biering was reassigned.
+On 1 July 1947, he was appointed head of the Danish military mission in Berlin with the rank of Major General.

 During negotiations with the Allies, particularly the Russian occupation authorities, his knowledge of the Russian language and mentality proved highly valuable, contributing to his strong position.
+While in Berlin, Biering wrote an obituary for his old friend Carl Andreas Koefoed, who died in 1948; in it, Biering reflected on Koefoed's "gigantic plan for the consolidation of the Russian peasant class" and speculated that if Russia had implemented such reforms twenty years earlier, "much would look different today."
 He stepped down on 15 June 1949, after which he was tasked with a special mission to alleviate the refugee pressure in South Schleswig.
 Through an agreement with the state government in Kiel, he facilitated the relocation of approximately 20,000 refugees to other parts of Germany.
 In May 1950, he left the foreign service.
 He died on 4 July 1964.

 Family

-He was married to Sigrid Sjöwall (15 January 1883 – 8 August 1960) on 11 October 1904 in Baku.
-Her father was department head at Nobel's factories, Per Sjöwall (1856–1933).
-They had two children - Svend (b.
-3 September 1905) and Inger (b.
-26 November 1907).
+He was married to Sigrid Sjöwall (15 January 1883 – 8 August 1960) on 11 October 1904 (28 September by the Russian calendar) in the Evangelical Lutheran Church in Baku.
+The ceremony was performed by Pastor Zimmermann.
+The couple had become engaged on 27 December 1903 during an outing on horseback over the steppes around Balakhani.

+Her father, Per Sjöwall (1856–1933), was department head at Nobel's industrial area in Balakhani, eventually becoming chief of the entire operation.
+The Biering home, together with the Nobel chiefs' homes, became a gathering place for all Scandinavians residing in Baku and Balakhani.